prabhjotaulakh159/card-dealership-library/README.md

 An error message will be displayed if credentials are not provided, and you will be provided instructions to further continue.

+## Testing

+Since we are testing reading/writing/deleting from sources, it is imperative that tests should be run before the app is run, in order to ensure that the tests cases are working with the same data.

 Have fun with our project !